 If you are aged 18 or under please ask your parent or guardian for their permission to provide us with your contact information.

-To obtain a copy of the personal information Irish Guide Dogs holds about you, please write to us at the following address:
+To obtain a copy of the personal information Irish Guide Dogs for the Blind holds about you, please write to us at the following address:

 Model Farm Road